anthonychu/azure-functions-deno-worker/README.md

-# Deno worker for Azure Functions
+# Deno for Azure Functions

 ```
            @@@@@@@@@@@,